 Lezzeno on Lake Como

 Lezzeno is is a comune in the Province of Como in the Italian region Lombardy.
-It is on the western shore of the Como-side of Lake Como, just a few kilometers from the famous town, Bellagio.
+It is on the western shore of the Como-side of Lake Como, just a few kilometers from the famous town, of Bellagio.
 You can see exactly where this area of Lake Como is located Lezzeno.
-The village of Lezzeno has fantastic lake views and overlooks Lake Como’s only island Isola Comacina and the home to the stunning 18th century Villa Balbianello.
+The village of Lezzeno has fantastic lake views and overlooks Lake Como’s only island Isola Comacina and the home to the stunning 18th-century Villa Balbianello.